-Finally, among the recommended goals outlined in the 2010 annual report, the Commission made progress on many.
-The Commission has participated and weighted in on matters of regional significance, being actively involved in the Marine Life Protection Act hearings that were held.
-The commission addressed broad planning issues of local importance as well in its deliberations on several LUC amendments.
+Finally, among the recommended goals outlined in the 2011 annual report, the Commission made progress on many.
+The Commission addressed broad planning issues of local importance as well in its deliberations on several LUC amendments.
 The Commission held business items addressing protocol and procedures, and has worked to ensure the discretionary projects incorporated Low-Impact Design and other "green" measures.